-The upshot of the earlier empirical evidence is that one cannot dismiss buy-side fairness opinions as necessarily lacking in informational content, although skepticism is still warranted.
+The upshot of the earlier empirical evidence is that one cannot dismiss buy-side fairness opinions as necessarily lacking in informational content, although caution is warranted.
 This article examines a distinct setting in which fairness opinions suffer profound methodological challenges and fail in their intended purpose.
-The results corroborate concerns expressed by legal scholars and also align with a body of empirical research examining the role of investment bank quality, finding poorer outcomes for lower-tier investment banks.191
+The results corroborate concerns expressed by legal scholars and align with a body of empirical research examining the role of investment bank quality, finding poorer outcomes for lower-tier investment banks.191